 Hi, I’m Immaculate Ruemu, welcome to my food and lifestyle blog.
-Where I express my love of food and its art.
+This is where I express my love for food and its art.

-I have since then, also traveled to my hometown in Warri Nigeria, where I acquired more knowledge of the diverse traditional cuisines.
-Learning from other cultures has opened my eyes to great possibilities and has giving me a creative insight into cooking.
-Along the way I have developed the confidence to try new things and offer my services.
+I have since then, also traveled to my hometown in Warri, Nigeria.
+There I acquired more knowledge of our diverse traditional cuisines.
+Learning about other cultures within the country has opened my eyes to great possibilities and has giving me a creative insight into cooking.
+Along the way I have developed the confidence to try new things and offer my services where it is needed.

 The birth of my passion:

 I watched my mum spend most of her time outside of her profession cooking and I have always admired her passion.
-Everyday after work she would collect I and my brother from school and on our way home we would stop by the market, I watched how she communicated with the sellers, she always got the freshest fruits and vegetables at the best prices and she knew the best butchers to go to.
+Everyday after work she took I and my brother from school and on our way home we would stop by the market, I watched how she communicated with the sellers, she always got the freshest fruits and vegetables at the best prices.
+She even knew the best butchers to go to.

 That same love drove me to prepare my first meal and on few occasions I almost burnt down the kitchen.
-I just wanted to cook like my mama.
+It sounds like a joke, but truly I just wanted to cook like my mother.

 My best days are the ones I spend cooking and baking.
 Growing up in Nigeria, my passion for cake lead me to bake for my friends, family, teachers and basically any and/or everyone.
-My effort and passion drew more people to me which led to somewhat of a high demand, so I started baking more cakes to distribute to my local shops.
-I remember the excitement and fulfillment in my heart when I sold my first batch of cupcakes; I was thirteen and baking the cakes was all I wanted to do.
+My effort and passion drew more people to me which led to somewhat of a high demand, so I started baking more cakes to sell at my local shops.
+I remember the excitement and fulfillment in my heart when I sold my first box of cupcakes; I was thirteen and baking cakes was all I wanted to do.